Mossop/stack/README.md

 * `name`: The name to use for the project in docker, defaults to the key in the config file.
-* `directory`: The path to the compose project relative to the stack config, defaults to the key in the config file.
+* `directory`: The path to the compose project relative to the stacks config, defaults to the key in the config file.
 * `file`: The path (or list of paths) to the compose project relative to the stack config, defaults the same logic that docker compose uses.
 * `depends_on`: A list of the stacks that this stack depends on.
 * `environment`: a dictionary to define environment variables.
 This allows a certain amount of customisation of the stack.